The Android Platform Security Model (2023): Implementation

+\item Sharing data from app $\mathbf{A}$ to app $\mathbf{B}$ requires: \begin{itemize} \item user authorization by selecting data in app $\mathbf{A}$ that they would like to share; \item app $\mathbf{A}$ authorization by using \texttt{ACTION\_SEND} to request that this data be shared elsewhere; \item platform facilitates and enforces the share by presenting a list of possible share targets (if there is ambiguity) and tracking the access to this data, which forms a temporary trust relationship between the two apps; \item user authorization by reviewing and approving app $\mathbf{B}$'s UI of the data being shared to it (such as a new message containing the data that will be sent); and \item app $\mathbf{B}$ authorization by accepting and processing the shared data. \end{itemize} \end{itemize} \end{leftbar}

-Actors consenting to any action must be empowered to base their decision on information about the action and its implications and must have meaningful ways to grant or deny this consent.
-This applies to both users and developers, although very different technical means of enforcing (lack of) consent apply.
-Consent is not only required from the actor that created a data item, but from all involved actors.
-Consent decisions should be enforced and not self-policed, which can happen at run-time (often, but not always, through platform mediation) or build respectively distribution time (e.g.\ developers including or not including code in particular app versions).
+Actors authorizing any action must be empowered to base their decision on information about the action and its implications and must have meaningful ways to grant or deny this authorization.
+This applies to both users and developers, although very different technical means of enforcing (lack of) authorization apply.
+For users, the technical mechanism of authorization is a means of providing consent for an action.
+Authorization is not only required from the actor that created a data item, but from all involved actors.
+Authorization decisions should be enforced and not self-policed, which can happen at run-time (often, but not always, through platform mediation) or build respectively distribution time (e.g.\ developers including or not including code in particular app versions).